sopra-fs23-group-16/sopra-fs23-HanZikon-client/README.md

 ### Game Result Page

-The [Game Result](https://github.com/sopra-fs23-group-16/sopra-fs23-HanZikon-client/blob/main/src/components/views/GameResult.js) page shows the ranking and accumulated scores that all the players got in the finished turns.
+The [Game Result](https://github.com/sopra-fs23-group-16/sopra-fs23-HanZikon-client/blob/main/src/components/views/GameResult.js) page shows the ranking and accumulated scores that all the players got in the finished rounds.
 If the last question they finished was a Hanzi Imitation question, the time that they were voted would also be shown on this page.

 ## Getting started